duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 2. **Rebalancing:** available, temporarily unused cars can be sent to another location in the network to meet future anticipated demand, a process called rebalancing.
 The rebalancing commands are determined by the operational policy of the system.
 Rebalancing is optional: depending on the situation and cost, it may be best to leave an idle robotic taxi at its current location.

 To facilitate the comparison of operational policies, AMoDeus contains fleet efficiency and service level analysis methods.
 The most important metrics are automatically included in a report.
 Among them is the status of the robotic taxis during the course of one day as shown in Figure \ref{fig:reportFigure}.
-Furthermore, benchmark operational policies are included in AMoDeus which serve as a benchmark for new policies.
+Furthermore, benchmark operational policies are included in AMoDeus which help to compare with the state of art.
+An overview of the currently implemented policies can be found at [AMoDEUs](https://github.com/idsc-frazzoli/amodeus) .
 Finally, AMoDeus has an in-built graphical viewer that allows in-depth insights into the system.
 A screenshot of the viewer is shown in Figure \ref{fig:viewerScreenshots}.

 <div figure-id="fig:reportFigure">
 <img src="images/statusDistribution.png" style='width: 90%'/>